ndoering/smartfridge/documents/SoftwareDesignDocument.md

 ### 1.4 Reference Material
 ~~This section is optional.
 List any documents, if any, which were used as sources of information for the test plan.~~

+The project has a [Wiki](https://github.com/ndoering/smartfridge/wiki) that includes the up to date reference material.

 ### 1.5 Definitions and Acronyms
 ~~This section is optional.
 Provide definitions of all terms, acronyms, and abbreviations that might exist to properly interpret the SDD.
 These definitions should be items used in the SDD that are most likely not known to the audience.~~